-Every summer, the general public is warned about the dangers of sharks.
-But people continue to ignore the warnings and they continue to get attacked.
+Every summer, the public is warned about the dangers of sharks.
+But people continue to ignore the warnings and, they continue to get attacked.
 Something isn’t working here.
 Maybe we should try some reverse psychology.
 Here are some ways that you can increase your chances of a shark attack.
 That’s right.
 This article has a list of tips that will help you increase, not decrease, your chances of being attacked by a shark.

 Excluding extreme flooding and exploding aquarium water tanks, a landlocked location like Utah is not ideal for a shark attack.
 But you can increase your odds dramatically by visiting an ocean.
 Globally, the United States, Australia, and Africa have the most total shark attack victims.
-Of the thousands of documented shark attacks worldwide, about 40% occur in the United States.
-But the most shark attack fatalities have been reported in Africa, Australia, and the Pacific Islands respectively.

 Nations With The Most Shark Attacks Since 1958